openprov/interop-test-harness/README.md

 ## Automatically rerunning interoperability tests in Travis CI

-[Travis Client and automatically rerunning interoperability tests](./travis/TravisClient.md) explains how to automatically trigger re-runs of interoperability tests without having to either submit a GitHub pull request on the repository holding the Travis CI configuration file, or going via Travis CI's web interface.
+[Travis Client](./travis/TravisClient.md) explains how to automatically trigger re-runs of interoperability tests without having to either submit a GitHub pull request on the repository holding the Travis CI configuration file, or going via Travis CI's web interface.

 ## Author